 No member of the Compensation Committee or any executive officer of the Company has served as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of the Company's Board of Directors or Compensation Committee.
-No Compensation Committee member has been an officer or employee of the Company while also serving as a member of the Compensation Committee.
+No Compensation Committee member has been an officer or employee of the Company while also serving as a member of the Company as a member of the Company while also serving as a member of the Company.